WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Of all photos I've seen of these A/FX car's, not one had headlights, but all had cone shaped headlight covers.

 Thankfully I have these (Thanks to the "Speed City" AFX PARTS PACK).

 The headlights were drilled out and the Cone Shaped "Block-out's" were installed.

-Look at a real '65 Plymouth Grill, notice the middle body valance.... under
+Look at the 1:1 '65 Plymouth Grill, notice the middle body valance.... under

 This was not on the original Johan '65 Ply model kit body, and it wasn't noticeable on the" Grill / bumper part" either.